profe-soto-miracosta/CS111-Lab-10-Taco-Stand-Selection-Branching/README.md

 # Lab 10 - TacoStand + Selection/Branching

-# Create a Taco Stand Inventory Management Program!
+## Learning Objective

-_Learning Objective: demonstrate an understanding of decision making through branching.
-Be able to read existing code and upgrade it with conditional statements._
+- Demonstrate an understanding of decision making through branching.
+- Read existing code and upgrade it with conditional statements._

-# Lab Prompt:
+## Lab Description

-MiraCosta students want to start their own restaurant and were able to get permission to set up a pop-up taco stand on campus.
+**Create a Taco Stand Inventory Management Program!** MiraCosta students want to start their own restaurant and were able to get permission to set up a pop-up taco stand on campus.
 One CS111 student started the program, but was struggling with how to make the program more flexible in making decisions so they passed it on to you!

 They set up the proper skeleton of the program, but left `//TODO`'s for where to upgrade the existing code with branching.
 Your goals are to: